×

 Location: Zug, Switzerland

-Programme: Façade Energy Centre Unterfeld
+Programme: Facade, Energy Centre Unterfeld

 Client: WWZ Energie AG, Zug

-Competition, 1st Prize
+Competition: 1st Prize

-Project Status: Ongoing
+Project Status: Built